-- OGM= the outgoing message set in the receiver, this message will be sent in the event of an alarm. - ♦ ? = query
+- OGM= the outgoing message set in the receiver, this message will be sent in the event of an alarm. - ♦ ? = query - Send a text a message to the AS300RX receiver. - OGM?

-OGM?

 14.8 Query Hit Count

 This will send back to the users mobile, the current number of transmission hits from the transmitter to the receiver.
 This is mainly used for commissioning the system and diagnosing faults.